pingcap/docs/develop/dev-guide-use-subqueries.md

 # Subquery

-This document mainly introduces the statement and category of subquery in TiDB.
+This document introduces subquery statements and categories in TiDB.

 ## Overview